zsronx/sp_tuning/README.md

 ## Sharing & resale

-Idc if u resell it or smth else.
+Use it however you want: resell it, bundle it with paid packs, rework it for clients, or run it on your server—the author does not mind.